system76/docs/content/linux-gaming.md

 sudo apt install steam
 ```

-**Be very careful when using sudo with ANY Command.
-It can make system wide changes so be sure to read everything before entering 'Y'.**
+> **IMPORTANT NOTE:** Be very careful when using sudo with ANY Command.
+It can make system wide changes so be sure to read everything before entering 'Y'.

 ### Install Steam From the Pop!_Shop